alanorwick/mosaic/README.md

 MOSAIC has a built-in self-update mechanism.
 When an update is available, a popup will show that lets you one-click update.

-You'll see this pretty often (assuming there are fires to fight during the alpha).
+You'll see this popup quite frquently.

 ![](https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/sw-update.png)